dkeenan7/LyteFyba/PCB/Readme.txt

 changes to the circuit or PCB layout.
 (It is NOT needed for perusing the circuit or layout, or even making minor changes.)

-Start the DesignSpark PCB application, either from the start menu or by double clicking on the CellTopBMU.sch file.
-Open the Library Manager with control-L or by clicking the book (fifth) toolbar button.
-Choose the Folders (last) tab.
-Click on the Add button, then either type the path to the celltopBMU\PCB folder, or use the Browse button to locate it.
-Click OK, and Close.
-That's it.
+Double-click the "CellTopBMU.sch" file to open it in DesignSpark; it's in the PCB folder.
+Close the little window that contains nothing but the DesignSpark logo.
+Open DesignSpark's Library Manager by clicking the book-like icon on the toolbar (or typing Ctrl+L).
+Choose the "Folders" tab.
+Click on the "Add" button, then the "Browse" button.
+You should see three "Coulomb&Weber" files.
+If not, navigate to the celltopbmu/PCB folder so you do see them.
+Double-click any one of them (or type Backspace Enter).
+Then click "OK" to complete the Add operation.

+Now in the lower "Files Found" list you should see the same three "Coulomb&Weber" files.
+If any are greyed out, select them and check the "Enabled" checkbox.

-To check that you've done it right, open the library managed again, choose the Components (middle) tab, and in the Libraries drop down list, you should see near the top "Coulomb&Weber.cml in ..."; select it.
+To check that you've done it right, choose the "Components" tab, and in the "Libraries" drop down list, you should see near the top "Coulomb&Weber.cml in ..."; select it.
 Now you should see a handful of components, including "Dual diode", which we did not find in the standard DesignSpark libraries.
+Click "Close".